peppelinux/django-email-token-auth/README.md

 # django-email-token-auth
-Django app to authenticate a user using a token sent by email.
+Django app to authenticate users using a token sent by email.

 Django-email-token-auth is not a pure Authentication Backend, it login users defined in a separate schema if their profiles are valid (not expired).